 If you don’t know how much you’re paying for car insurance, it’s time to find out.
-You’re going to create a spreadsheet so you can see not just the total, but exactly what components you’re paying for within your policy.
+You’re going to create a spreadsheet so you can see not just the total, but exactly which components you’re paying for within your policy.

 Don’t make this a big deal.
 It’s not.
 You can do this during commercial breaks while you’re watching TV.

-Pull out your car policy and record the pertinent information: what’s covered, deductibles, phone numbers, policy due dates, etc., then save this information in the cloud.
-Having it in one place will give you everything you need to know at a glance and make shopping for better rates a snap.
+Pull out your car policy and record the pertinent information: what’s covered, deductibles, phone numbers, policy due dates, etc. Then, save this information in the cloud.
+Having it in one place will give you everything you need to know at a glance, and make shopping for better rates a snap.